💡 Key Takeaways:

 Omnidirectional Scanners

 Most of the presentation and in-counter models will have omnidirectional capabilities.
-This means that they use Lissajous curve lasers that read and process barcodes from any angle and direction.
+This means they use Lissajous curve lasers that read and process barcodes from any angle and direction.

 Smart Scanners